Bohdan Pawłowicz

 From 1909 to 1911, Pawłowicz attended the Szkoła Realna im.St.Staszyca (founded in 1906) and every year, from 1906 to 1910, he traveled extensively with his parents to Italy, France and Germany.
 In 1909 he made a year-long round-trip to Japan through Russia.

 As a child he suffered from tuberculosis of the bones and joints, so in 1911 he was sent for heliotherapy to Les Frênes, the Institute of Heliotherapy founded by Dr Auguste Rollier in Leysin, Canton de Vaud, Switzerland.
-During this time there he also attended school.
+During this time he also attended school there.
 In 1912 he underwent an operation on one of his legs, but regrettably, he never fully recovered.

 He returned to Poland in 1913, first to Zakopane, where in June, he became a member of the recently formed independent scouting center in Zakopane under Scoutmaster Andrzej Juliusz Małkowski and in September of the same year, he joined the Warsaw group.